trustnote-org/document/TR-2018-01/TrustNote-TR-2018-01.md

 1) An odd prime power p.
 EdDSA uses an elliptic curve over the finite field GF(p).

 2) An integer b with 2<sup>(b-1)</sup> > p.
-EdDSA public keys have exactly b bits, and EdDSA signatures have exactly 2*b bits.  b isrecommended to be a multiple of 8, so public key and signature lengths are an integral number of octets.
+EdDSA public keys have exactly b bits, and EdDSA signatures have exactly 2*b bits.  b is recommended to be a multiple of 8, so public key and signature lengths are an integral number of octets.

 3) A (b-1)-bit encoding of elements of the finite field GF(p)